Doctor of Philosophy (Theological Studies) Program

 After being granted candidacy the student proceeds with the writing of the dissertation, embodying original research and making a genuine contribution to knowledge in the field of concentration.
 Students enroll for a minimum of two consecutive semesters of dissertation research and, if necessary, for dissertation continuation courses thereafter until the dissertation is written, the oral defense successfully completed, and the final copies received.
 No letter grades are assigned for these courses.

-Once the dissertation has been completed, the student is required to defend the dissertation before the dissertation committee consisting of the Dissertation Mentor, the second reader, and the program director.
+Once the dissertation has been completed, the student is required to defend the dissertation before the dissertation committee consisting of the Dissertation Mentor, the second reader, an external third reader, and the program director.
 The dissertation defense is in the form of an open hearing including faculty and peers.
-An external reader can be invited to submit a written report to the Dissertation Mentor.
 Once the dissertation has been successfully completed and defended, the student will make whatever corrections are necessary and proceed to have the manuscript prepared in final form according to requisite style requirements.
 Upon acceptance of the final copies, the student has completed all requirements for the degree.
 The Academic Doctoral Committee will then make a recommendation to the faculty for graduation.

 Graduation Requirements